Eurofins-Hackathon/Copilot-Bootcamp/WrightBrothersApi/README.md

     - Click anywhere in the `PlanesController.cs` file.
     - Click Ctrl + A to select all the code in the file.
     - In the `Copilot Chat window`, type `Generate documentation for all my code` and press `enter`.
-    - Scroll back up and click `Insert at Cursor` to insert all the code with documentation.
+    - Scroll back up and click `Apply in Editor` to insert all the code with documentation.

 > Copilot will put XML everywhere in the file.